This glossary is intended to assist the users of this document in understanding the terms that have been used throughout this document.

 A student who is ineligible and does not fulfil one of the exempt categories to travel at no cost.
 The student travels upon payment of a fare.

-A student who is not eligible and is either a special category traveler or a fare paying traveler.
+A student who is not eligible and is either a special category traveller or a fare paying traveller.

 Isolated areas are defined as locations that are geographically, professionally and personally isolating with limited logistic support, limited access to peers, in extreme climatic or cross-cultural environments.

 The number of students accessing a bus service.
-The coordinating principal must submit their annual anticipated loading data for their bus network to PTV by 30 November each year.
-This report details the number of students expected to travel on each service in the coming year.
+The coordinating principal must submit their annual confirmed loading data for their bus network to the STU by the end of Term 1 each year.
+This report details the number of students confirmed to travel on each service in the current year.